ironhack-labs/data-labs/final-project/demo/final-project-demo.md

 ![Describe Data](./images/housing-data-describe.png)

-We will also call the `describe` method for categorical fields by setting the `include` parameter to contain only object and category data types.
+We call the `describe` method for categorical fields by setting the `include` parameter to contain only object and category data types.

 ```python
 cat_stats = data.describe(include=['object','category']).T